 In water jet cutting, similar to etching technology, the material is not subject to any thermal or mechanical influences from the cutting joint.
 The water jet cutting process is particularly suitable for larger material thicknesses and is rarely used in the manufacture of technical springs.

-In addition to the finished production of simple shaped springs and leaf springs using the stamping and bending process, the basic shape must then be used for the other production techniques forming technology can be further processed.
+In addition to the finished production of simple shaped springs, flat springs and leaf springs using the stamping and bending process, the other production techniques require the basic shape to subsequently undergo further forming processing.
 For this purpose, in addition to universal tools, mostly laser-controlled bending machines are used, which are based on specified Bending radii ensure repeat accuracy within a tolerance range of +/- 0.05 mm.